Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GroundTruthLabeling.md

 The Labeling component associates a list of string-based labels with a GameObject and its descendants.
 A Labeling component on a descendant overrides its parent's labels.

 ## Label Config
-Many labelers require require a Label Config asset.
+Many labelers require a Label Config asset.
 This asset specifies a list of all labels to be captured in the dataset along with extra information used by the various labelers.

 ## Best practices
 Generally algorithm testing and training requires a single label on an asset for proper identification such as "chair", "table" or "door".
 To maximize asset reuse, however, it is useful to give each object multiple labels in a hierarchy.